Five Women. One Saturday.

 I present our Saturday….

-I thought we could be in and out of The Grand in ten minutes.
+I thought we could do the self-guided tour of The Grand in ten minutes.
 Nope.
 These women sat in seats on every floor, oohed and aahed at the view, asked me about the history, and even checked out the bathrooms!
 Score 1 for me.

 This was an easy one.
+Go stand in front of that mural.
 Score 3 for me.

 Who doesn’t like a train?
 You can imagine – pretending to sip tea in the dining car, waving to imaginary crowds from the last car like Franklin Roosevelt, wondering why chairs are in the bathrooms, etc. The Railroad Museum was a success.
 Score 5 for me.